Three Creek Sno Park is one of more than a dozen snow parks (also spelled sno-parks) in central Oregon.

 Three Creek Sno Park ski and snowshoe trail map.
 See the full map on the USFS webpage.

+You can see the upper parking lot at the north end of the trail network.
 Whichever route you choose, we recommend visiting the Jeff View warming shelter along the way!

 How to Get to Three Creek Snow Park